 This map, from Atlas des colonies Angloises en Amerique, shows the area around Lake Champlain, which divides New York from Vermont.
 In 1755, the governor of Canada ordered the construction of Fort Carillon (Ticonderoga) at the place where travelers had to move overland between Lake Champlain and Lake George.
 Sir William Johnson responded by erecting Fort William Henry at the southern tip of Lake George.

-B. B. French was the commissioner of public buildings in Washington D.C. when he arranged to have this iron table made for Pres.
+B. B. French was the commissioner of public buildings in Washington D.C. when he arranged to have this iron table made and he later loaned it to Pres.
 Abraham Lincoln.
 The table, made of three iron components—the top, pillar, and stand—produced during the construction of the U. S. Capitol dome, held President Lincoln's Bible and glass of water during his second inauguration.

 These decorative dress epaulets, made of woven gilt lame, yellow silk, and white silk, were worn by George Washington at the Siege of Yorktown in 1781 and when he resigned his military commission in 1783.
 Washington gave them to his aide-de-camp, David Humphreys, on the day of his resignation.